bmds-lab/Crackling-AWS/README.md

 # Crackling AWS

-This is a cloud-based implementation of the Crackling pipeline, for design of efficient and specific CRISPR Cas9 guides.
-This implementation utilises serverless technologies made available by Amazon Web Services (AWS).
+This is a cloud-based implementation of the Crackling pipeline - for design of efficient and specific CRISPR Cas9 guides.

+Serverless technologies by Amazon Web Services (AWS) are used in this edition of the pipeline.

+With thanks to our colleagues at the CSIRO for their support during the development of this edition of the pipeline.

+For support, contact Jake Bradford.

+This work was presented at the Annual Conference of the Australian Bioinformatics and Computational Biology Society (2020).

+*CRISPR, faster, better - The Crackling method for whole-genome target detection*

 Jacob Bradford<sup>1</sup>, Timothy Chappell<sup>1</sup>, Brendan Hosking<sup>2</sup>, Laurence Wilson<sup>2</sup>, Dimitri Perrin<sup>1</sup>
 <sup>1</sup> Queensland University of Technology, Brisbane, Australia
 <sup>2</sup> Commonwealth Scientific and Industrial Research Organisation (CSIRO), Sydney, Australia

 ## Preamble